willrowe/sublime-sass-compile/README.md

 1. Quit Sublime Text 3
 2. If you already have **Sass Compile** installed, navigate to the packages directory and delete the `Sass Compile` directory.
     *All user settings will be preserved*
 3. Either clone this GithHub repository into the packages directory or download a ZIP file and unzip it into the packages directory.
+Stable releases are tagged, it is recommended to use one of them for best results.
 4. Rename the cloned or unzipped directory to `Sass Compile`
 5. Open Sublime Text 3 and start using **Sass Compile**!